 Courts award punitive damages to punish grossly negligent truck drivers.
 It also serves as a deterrence to other drivers to discourage them from similar conduct.
 Insurance companies do not grant punitive damages.

-What Could a Columbus, OH, Truck Accident Lawyer Do for You?
+What Could a Columbus Truck Accident Lawyer Do for You?

-If we're able to take on your case, a truck accident lawyer at Babin Law could help you commence the claim process against the negligent truck driver.
+If we’re able to take on your case, a Columbus truck accident attorney at Babin Law, LLC could help you commence the claim process against the negligent truck driver.
 We will negotiate on your behalf with the insurance company and fight to get you maximum compensation.
 We work on a contingency fee basis, meaning you don’t pay us until we win.
 Contact us today for a free case review.